Kahnawà:ke attractions currently closed to public

 ST. FRANCIS XAVIER MISSION - SHRINE OF SAINT KATERI TEKAKWITHA

 The historic mission was first established in 1667 when the Kanien'kehá:ha (Mohawk) community located to the northern part of the territory at Kentake, now known as LaPrairie, Quebec.
-The community moved four more times due to economic agricultural as well as political changes, and settled at its present site in 1716 at Kahnawà:ke, meaning "On the Rapids", and it was here a more permanent church was built in 1720.
+The community moved four more times due to economic, agricultural, and political reasons to finally settle at its present site in 1716 at Kahnawà:ke which means "On the Rapids", and it was here a more permanent church was built in 1720.
 The Mission is surrounded by a Fort Saint-Louis, a fort that was erected in 1725 by the French in protection of the Christian Iroquois.
-Partial sections of the original fort walls, still stand today.
+Partial sections of the original fort walls still stand today.

 The mission is the home of the Shrine of Saint Kateri Tekakwitha known as the "Lily of the Mohawks" a young Mohawk Woman who was canonized by Pope Benedict XVI, in 2012.
 Kateri's tomb can be found to the right of the main alter.

 The Shrine is located on 1 River Road and is open for mass every Sunday.
-For a complete schedule of their gift shop hours, mass times and visiting hours visit: https://www.nationalsaintkaterishrine.ca/
+For a complete schedule of their gift shop hours, mass times and visiting hours visit: Saint Kateri Tekakwitha Shrine Kahnawake

 The St. Francis Xavier Mission is a member of the St. Lawrence River Shrines tour circuit. visit 5 shrines along the river, touring history and respecting great architechture.

 KANIEN'KEHÁ:KA ONKWAWÉN:NA RAOTITIOHKWA